 Questionnaire content and development

 Although the questionnaire is updated every census to reflect users' changing requirements as identified through the submission process, certain questions appear on every census.
-These questions-such as those on farm operators, land area, livestock numbers and crop areas-are considered essential by Statistics Canada and other major users of Census of Agriculture data.
+These questions such as those on farm operators, land area, livestock numbers and crop areas are considered essential by Statistics Canada and other major users of Census of Agriculture data.
 Repeating basic questions allows the census to measure change over time, while adding new questions and dropping others allows data to be collected that reflect new technologies and structural changes in the agriculture industry.
-Four new topics, notably the adoption of technologies, direct marketing, succession planning and renewable energy systems were added to the 2016 questionnaire.
-These topics reflect changes in the industry and strong user demand for this new information.
-Also, to reduce respondent burden the detailed questions related to farm operating expenses have been replaced with one question asking for total farm operating expenses.

 New or changed questions were developed in Head Office in consultation with industry experts and tested a number of times with farm operators across Canada through one-on-one interviews on their farms and in focus groups.
-Farm operators selected for testing reflected regional diversity-in types of agriculture, production techniques, farm size, language and age.
-This testing proved that some questions would not perform well on the census, and that the wording of other questions would require fine-tuning.
-Respondent burden, content-testing results, user priorities and budgets were all taken into consideration in determining the final content of the 2016 Census of Agriculture questionnaire.
-It was approved by Cabinet in the spring of 2015.
+Farm operators selected for testing reflected regional diversity in terms of types of agriculture, production techniques, farm size, language and age.
+This testing proved that some questions would not perform well on the census, and that the wording of other questions would require refinement.
+Respondent burden, content-testing results, user priorities and budgets were all taken into consideration in determining the final content of the 2021 Census of Agriculture questionnaire.
+The questions were approved by Cabinet in the spring of 2020.

 This survey is a census with a cross-sectional design.

 The Census of Agriculture is designed to obtain complete and accurate data from all farms in Canada.
-Data are collected for all units of the target population, therefore no sampling is done.
+No sampling is done.

 Responding to this survey is mandatory.

 Data are collected directly from survey respondents.